Twitter erases state-affiliated, government-funded labels from NPR and other accounts

 At the beginning of April, Twitter added "state-affiliated media" to NPR's official account.
 That label was misleading: NPR receives less than 1 percent of its $300 million annual budget from the federally funded Corporation for Public Broadcasting and does not publish news at the government's direction.

-Twitter It also tacked the tag onto other outlets that receive a small portion of their funding from the government such as BBC, PBS, and CBC, Canada's national public broadcaster.
+Twitter also tacked the tag onto other outlets that receive a small portion of their funding from the government such as BBC, PBS and CBC, Canada's national public broadcaster.

 Twitter then changed the label to "Government-funded."